 This is an article that has been a long time coming.
-What being a midwife means to me.
+What does being a midwife mean to me?

-It seems obvious that I’d want to write about why I became a midwife and what doing this job for the past twenty years has come to mean, because it means an awful lot!.
+It seems obvious that I’d want to write about why I became a midwife and what doing this job for the past 20 years has come to mean, because it means an awful lot!
 Being a midwife is not just something I do for a living, it’s a key part of my life and the filter through which I face all kinds of other experiences.
-Even when I’m not a work, it informs how I see, do and feel about things.
+Even when I’m not at work, it informs how I see, do and feel about things.

 As a career option, midwifery wasn’t necessarily my first choice.
 In fact, I thought I was going to be a physiotherapist or psychologist at one point, but the fact that midwifery is one of the oldest professions (and at the same time one that will never go out of fashion) as well as the attraction of the physical and emotional, straight forward and complicated, calm and adrenaline fuelled scope, made me want to become one!

 A huge part of midwifery is about working with and responding to the dynamics between people in stressful situations and during moments of high adrenaline.
 Negotiating people and situations has always been an area of interest to me – including how certain situations and events impact us afterwards.
 I truly believe that pregnancy and birth impact women and men for the rest of their lives.
 They are such transformative moments – physically, emotionally, mentally – even anthropologically-speaking, I never cease to find it fascinating.

 In certain jobs there’s always a ‘first’ that stands out.
 For a surgeon it might be their first operation but for me, the first baby I delivered without any supervision confirmed that I had found what I was meant to be doing.